With 2024 presidential contest looming, Georgia governor signs new election changes into law

 The bill Kemp signed into law — SB 189 — lists death, evidence of voting or registering in another jurisdiction, a tax exemption indicating a primary residence elsewhere, or a nonresidential address as probable causes for removing voters from the rolls.
 Most controversially, it says the National Change of Address list can be considered, though not exclusively.

-Opponents have said the changes would enable more baseless attacks on voters that would overwhelm election administrators and disenfranchise legitimate voters.
+Supporters have said the probable cause definition would make the challenge process more difficult.
+Opponents have disputed that, saying the changes would enable more baseless attacks on voters that would overwhelm election administrators and disenfranchise legitimate voters.
 For example, people sometimes live at a place of business, which would be considered a nonresidential address.
 Officials with Georgia Secretary of State Brad Raffensperger’s office say there are more reliable types of information, such as driver’s license data, to confirm a voter’s eligibility.

 The Georgia bill also allows challenges to be accepted and voters removed from the rolls up until 45 days before an election.
 That provision in part has prompted the threat of lawsuits from liberal groups because federal law says states and counties can’t make systematic changes to voting rolls within 90 days of a federal election.